Manassas Child Custody Lawyer

 A divorce that will disrupt your children’s lives and place limits on your time with them is a heart-wrenching event.
 Each action you take throughout the process must be carefully considered in light of relevant laws and your unique family situation.

-As you determine your approach to custody and visitation issues, you need a lawyer you can count on for empathy and clear, practical guidance.
+As you determine your approach to custody and visitation issues, you need a family law lawyer you can count on for empathy and clear, practical guidance.
 At Family Law Group, we help each client think through his or her most important parenting goals and pursue the best path forward that can help achieve them.

 Contact our child custody lawyers today at (703) 552-5072